-Major themes from medieval to modern times (love, death, suffering, and political and social involvement).
-Practice in conversation and composition.
-May be repeated for credit.
+These courses address major themes from medieval to modern times (love, death, suffering, and political and social involvement).
+Practice will be placed on conversation and composition.
+It may be repeated for credit.
 Readings and discussions in German.

 STUDIES IN GERMAN CULTURE